top of page

 We also take advice from the Educational Psychologist where necessary.

-Our Inclusion Team work hard across all year groups to ensure that cognition and learning needs are met.
+Our Inclusion Team works hard across all year groups to ensure that cognition and learning needs are met.

 Our key Inclusion team is made up of:

-• Miss Howse: Teacher of DEN & NEST provision
+• Miss Howse: Lead tutor of NEST provision PECS.

 • Mrs Torkamani: Inclusion TA & SLCN lead